-We are applying our model to the next stage of our interface and framework, DELVE (Harris et al. 2014), in order to represent faceted structures that help create or control other faceted structures.
-Together with deeper elements of category theory, our model can help inform how to build a proper application programming interface (API) for faceted browsing.
+We are applying our model to the next stage of our interface and framework, DELVE [4], in order to represent faceted structures that help create or control other faceted structures.
+Our model, together with category theory, can help inform how to build a proper application programming interface (API) for faceted browsing.
+In this vein, one can mathematically prove that something is possible before implementation.
 The role of computational category theory in developing this API is an interesting unknown.

 We have demonstrated that it is possible to represent facets, faceted taxonomies, and faceted queries with category theory.
-Once the faceted query is performed, the interface must allow the user to successfully interact and engage with the faceted information being presented.
-We wish to continue our model to include this exploratory search phase of faceted browsing by leveraging deeper elements of category theory.
-For instance, what role do pull-back and push-out operations play in modeling faceted browsing interfaces?
-Intuitively, they lend themselves to modeling interactivity, such as zooming.
+Once the faceted query is performed, the interface must let the user successfully interact and engage with the faceted information being presented.
+We wish to continue our model to include this exploratory search phase of faceted browsing.

-For example, if an interface was designed to fulfill Shneiderman's information seeking mantra (Shneiderman 1996), how can tasks such as overview, filter, zoom, and details-on-demand be modeled?
-How can additional tasks from Shneiderman's task taxonomy (Shneiderman 1996), such as seeing relations, history, and extraction, be modeled?
+For example, if the interface was designed to fulfill Shneiderman's information seeking mantra [31], how can tasks such as overview, filter, zoom, and details-on-demand be modeled?
+How can additional tasks from Shneiderman's task taxonomy [31], such as seeing relations, history, and extraction, be modeled?